Get all the latest data for Punta Del Este

 What are the biggest risks for property prices in Punta Del Este in 2026?

-As of early 2026, the three biggest risks for property prices in Punta Del Este are a sudden drop in regional demand from Argentina and Brazil, oversupply from new tower completions, and any unexpected tightening of monetary policy.
+As of 2026, the three biggest risks for property prices in Punta Del Este are a weaker Argentina or Brazil, oversupply of similar new apartments, and high common expenses in older buildings.

 We actually cover all these risks and their likelihoods in our pack about the real estate market in Punta Del Este.